Senior Legal and Policy Adviser / Principal Legal and Policy Adviser

 - Plan and manage substantial or complex workstreams across the full lifecycle of a law reform project

-- Identify and analyse legal and policy issues and develop well-reasoned options for reform
+- Identify and analyse legal and policy issues and develop well-reasoned options for reform, and review similar work by other team members

 - Contribute to policy formulation and strategic thinking within project teams